SNIA/Swordfish-datadog-sample-dashboard-integration/Documents/Swordfish Datadog User Guide.md

 -   Event stream content can be filtered and viewed by user, source, tag, host, status, priority, and incident.

-**Dashboards**:
+**Dashboards Features**

-Dashboards contain graphs with real-time performance metrics which allow the user to perform the following:
+-   Dashboards contain graphs with real-time performance metrics which allow the user to perform the following:

-Synchronous mousing occurs when the cursor moves across all graphs in a screenboard.
+-   Synchronous mousing occurs when the cursor moves across all graphs in a screenboard.

-Vertical bars are displayed events in the context of the metric.
+-   Vertical bars are displayed events in the context of the metric.

-Click & drag on a graph to zoom-in on a particular time-frame.
+-   Click & drag on a graph to zoom-in on a particular time-frame.

-Hovering over the graph the event stream moves with you.
+-   Hovering over the graph the event stream moves with you.

-Data can be displayed by zone, host, or total usage.
+-   Data can be displayed by zone, host, or total usage.

 **Metrics**